“Life’s too short,” says Jill, explaining why she was quitting an acting gig in a commercial. “You gotta do what makes

+Life’s too short,” says Jill, explaining why she was quitting an acting gig in a commercial.
+“You gotta do what makes

 The narrator of the video cautions, “Humans take being unsatisfied to an art form … it’s not enough to be healthy and alive.
 You need to do human things, like have good relationships, develop self esteem and achievements.
 In the real world, it explains why the wealthiest people in history are not the happiest people in history.”

 I’ve my own theory of modern life: We are hardwired for struggle.
 It’s how we survived our first couple of hundred millennia, through unrelenting struggle to stay alive until tomorrow.
 But our fundamental external needs are now expectations.
-We take them – food, clothing, shelter, physical safety – for granted.
+Many of us take them – food, clothing, shelter, physical safety – for granted.
 When denied external struggles, we invent new ones.

 Invented external challenges can be positive, which is how I justify the physical rigors of bicycle travel.
 But they are too often negative, and thus unfulfilling.
 How else to explain the epidemics of addiction and suicide in the wealthiest modern society?

 We can be active in identifying personal goals toward which we choose to struggle, or passive, relying on advertising to define them for us.

 But when it comes to the internal needs of Maslow’s upper tiers, “love and belonging, esteem, and self-actualization,” how can we expect the same society, organized to promote consumption, to supply those critical yet intangible necessities of human lives?

 We all know the answer: It can’t.

 Advertisers attempt to integrate luxury products into those three upper tiers, as if a pricier car, the latest phone, or a bigger diamond can deliver love and affection or self-actualization.
 Any resulting semblance of contentment is fleeting.